rodrigo-rufino/rodrigo-rufino/README.md

 ## 🧑‍💻 About Me

-I'm a **TBackend Engineer** passionate about building reliable backend systems and collaborating with engineering teams.
+I'm a **Backend Engineer** passionate about building reliable backend systems and collaborating with engineering teams.

 - 💻 Primary stack: **Java**, **Spring Boot**, **Hibernate**, **OpenAPI**
 - 🔐 Specialized in: **Authentication and Authorization** layers for secure and scalable applications